Pixinn/pyResize/README.md

 This script recursively resizes all Jpeg files in a folder.
 The folder structure of the folder will be mirrored in the destination.
+Source file-paths matching provided patterns can be ignored.
+Result can be saved in a json file so the unmodified input files won't be processed next time.
 It relies on "convert" from _ImageMagick_.

 # Requirements